 In her 30 plus years in the self-storage industry, managing up to 20 facilities at a time and opening over 45 stores, Ann has found that demographics are very important in managing self-storage.
 That is, the statistical data of the 3-5 mile radius of the facility (education, income, age, etc.) impacts evert aspect of how you need to run the facility.

 For instance, says Ann, customers in high income demographics “do not store a lot of stuff.
-They throw away the extra twin bed or give it to Good Will.
+They throw away the extra twin bed or give it to charity.
 On the other hand, in lower income areas, customers store the bed and other items because Junior might move out and need them someday.
 The higher end demographics buy Junior all new stuff when he moves out.”

 In higher end demographics, says Ann, “People store because they are in transitions: Mom went in a nursing home, or someone got divorced or sick.
 They don’t store stuff because they think they’ll need it later on.
 It’s a completely different clientele, who can be very entitled.
 They almost want concierge service.”